yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 Now you should have ur workspace listed.

-In case you are confused.
+👇 In case you are confused.
+Give a click.

 ![Tricky just click it](../assets/0.7.0/use-this-if-u-stuck.png)